jperez1478/PVCovidTrace/README.md

 # Why we drifted away from firebase
 Firebase is owned by google
-apple wont deal with siwft packages or sdks making the app heavy
+Apple wont deal with siwft packages or sdks making the app heavy

 # Setting Up iCloud Kit
   - First stat with making  a "Container"